in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 }
 ```

-### User Repository CommandLineRunner
+### User Repository: CommandLineRunner

 The code below is very simple.
-CommandLineRunner interface is used to indicate that this bean has to be run as soon as the Spring application context is initialized.
+The CommandLineRunner interface is used to indicate that this bean has to be run as soon as the Spring application context is initialized.
 We are executing a few simple methods on the UserRepository.

 ```java